 “Jonathan’s work is sensitive and awake.
 For such a young man, he speaks with a wise, poignant voice that thrills and educates.
-His perspective is fresh and his topics relevant and real.
-JT makes you wanna HOLLA!”
+His perspective is fresh and his topics relevant and real.”

-~ Gayle Danley, 1994 National Individual Slam Champion, 1996 International Individual Slam Champion, and 2006 Young Audiences National Artist of the Year.
+~ Gayle Danley, master teaching artist with the Kennedy Center, 1994 National Individual Slam Champion, 1996 International Individual Slam Champion, and 2006 Young Audiences National Artist of the Year.

 “You rocked this grandmother’s world this afternoon; watching you recite your moving and powerful poetry brought me tears.” ~ Judy Hopkins, nurse from Maine

 “Jonathan Tucker was a great poet whose poems are not only deep but inspiring as well.
 When he was here, he taught me new ways to find my poems.
 He was a great speaker and an even better poet.
 His teachings were fun and easy to comprehend.”

 ~Carlos Campbell, 8th grader at Benjamin Stoddert Middle School

 “Jonathan approached [our] students with confidence and encouragement.
 His own performance poetry was an inspiration to the kids as well as fodder for a discussion about performance techniques.
 Jonathan’s role modeling not only set the example of a polished, well prepared performance, but it also served to build trust between him and the students.
 I highly recommend him to other educators and organizations that work to teach, to inspire and to engage youth.“

 ~ Jessica North Macie, Middle School Teacher, Barrie School